-According to a psychology study, we judge others based on appearance in the fraction of a second.
-The study concluded that our evaluation of nonverbal behavior is completed automated by our biology and occurs without us being conscious of our judgment.
+According to a psychology study, we judge others based on appearance in a fraction of a second.
+The study concluded that our evaluation of nonverbal behavior is completely automated by our biology and occurs without us being conscious of our judgment.

 So, I’d probably avoid using group photos-3 wines deep on a Saturday night.

 Clients like responsive writers that collaborate on projects together.
 No one likes to be left on “read,” especially your prospective clients.
 It’s important to communicate well, often, and as freely as possible.

 Attracting new clients and building genuine, sustainable relationships with repeat customers will come down to how effectively you can communicate a solution to their problems.

 Big clients often come across hot-shot writers that claim they have the recipe to bring in more leads and convert visitors.
 Don’t assume you know what the client needs without listening to them first.
 If they’re on nDash, then check out their brand profile to see what it is that they’re looking for.
 If they’re not on the platform, then listen to them identify their problem and then proceed to present how your skill set is crucial to solving it.

 A diverse portfolio that highlights your skills is essential to securing new clients.
 If you don’t have one, get one.
 And, if your existing portfolio isn’t quite up to par, then it’s important to work on the public face of your business.
 That helps solidify trust between you and clients.
 (Note: you are able to share a public profile link on nDash.)